 Some chemotherapy drugs can affect your kidneys.
 So you might have blood tests or need to collect your urine for testing.

-The kidneys also get rid of the chemo drugs when they've been broken down in the body, so they need to be working well.
+The kidneys also get rid of the chemotherapy drugs when they've been broken down in the body, so they need to be working well.

 One substance the blood tests look at is the amount of creatinine in the blood.
 Creatinine is a protein made by the muscles as they work.
 The muscle cells release creatinine into the bloodstream.
 It circulates in the blood round to the kidneys.
 The kidneys remove the creatinine and get rid of it in your urine.